marth141/easy_otp/README.md

 This library is just to be a real quick and easy example of how to dynamically supervisor genservers and agents.

+Copied the Agent and GenServer from the Elixir documentation circa 2022/05/24

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed